Entropy Scaling Models

 The ModelParams are model-specific types containing all required parameters of the model.
 They always contain the Chapman-Enskog model (CE_model) as well as base parameters (base) which itself contains general parameters like the transport property or the molar mass.

 All models share the contructor method Model(eos, params::Dict{P}), where params is a dict containing the parameters with the respective transport property as key, e.g., Dict(Viscosity() => [a_η, b_η, c_η], ThermalConductivity() => [a_λ, b_λ, c_λ]).
-Here, a, b, and c are the parameters (note that a_η, b_η, ... are vectors or matrices themselfs).
+Here, a, b, and c are the parameters (note that a_η, b_η, ... are vectors or matrices themselves).
 Lists of the parameters are given below in the repective 'Parameters' sections.
 Additional model-specific constructors are also given below.

 Framework Model